Sri Lankan PM to step down, clearing way for new president

-A lawmaker supporting Rajapaksa said a new prime minister will be announced when the president receives Wickremesinghe’s resignation.

 The move clears the first hurdle for Rajapaksa in appointing his own Cabinet.
-Under the constitution, Wickremesinghe can continue as prime minister until March, when the president can legally dissolve Parliament.
+Under the constitution, Wickremesinghe could continue as prime minister until March, when the president can legally dissolve Parliament.

+Wickremesinghe initially wanted an early general election but his party opposed it, saying a vote soon after its presidential defeat could further erode its support.

+Rajapaksa can now appoint a caretaker government, dissolve Parliament next March and force new elections, or wait until next August when Parliament’s term ends.

 Rajapaksa won last Saturday’s presidential election, beating Sajith Premadasa, the candidate of Wickremesinghe’s party.